 Technology & Workflow Once you have your ‘crew’ or team assembled, the first step will be to examine the relationship between different workflows and the respective types of technology they use.
 This means assessing the use-value that specific hardware and software—all your information and communication technologies for example—bring to the table.
 What you need to ascertain is whether they contribute to the smooth execution of a task or set of tasks.
 How does one go about this process of evaluation?

 - Come up with a performance-evaluation checklist: It is important to craft and collate a (minimum) set of performance criteria or parameters that can be applied across workflows and technologies to gauge their combined efficacy.

 - Collect employee feedback: Using qualitative and quantitative methodologies (focus group discussions; surveys) to solicit employees’ critiques of their workflow-technology interface.
 Additionally, examine data related to overall output to look for inefficiencies such as slow turnaround times, etc. If they dovetail with employees’ own analyses, all the better.

 - Determine gaps: Are there any activities that can be automated?
 For example, can you take advantage of cloud computing software to streamline and expedite project management accounting?

-- Upgrade or eliminate: After processing and analysing all the data that you have collected, determine which hard and/or soft technologies can be upgraded or updated.
+- Upgrade or eliminate: After processing and analyzing all the data that you have collected, determine which hard and/or soft technologies can be upgraded or updated.
 Using older or out-dated models and applications can cause problems in document retrieval and service delivery.
-You may decide to abandon a particular tool altogether because it has proven to be redundant or you could chose to upgrade.
+You may decide to abandon a particular tool altogether because it has proven to be redundant or you could choose to upgrade.